updated on 18 April 2023

 Read this guide to training contract applications for advice on putting together an excellent application.

-There are definitely a few generic questions that will likely crop up during your interview, including “Why law?” and “Why X firm?”.
+There are definitely a few generic questions that'll likely crop up during your interview, including “Why law?” and “Why X firm?”.
 These are questions you can spend time preparing answers to before your interview – it shouldn’t come as a surprise when an interviewer pulls these out of the bag.
-Of course, you want your answer to be well-researched, but it also needs to be authentic.
-You don’t want to repeat what the candidate before you just said because the interviewer will see right through any answers that have clearly been pulled from a template on the Internet or the firm’s website.
+Of course, you want your answer to be well-researched, but it also needs to be authentic and unique.
+You don’t want to repeat what previous candidates have said because interviewers will see right through any answers that have clearly been pulled from a template on the internet or the firm’s website.

 Read ‘How to handle a scenario-based question at a training contract interview’ for more advice.